- About Us

 Imagine providing health care coverage that includes out-patient services, in-patient services, oral health, maternity care, emergencies, etc. all for the low cost of $20 per adult and $7 per dependent child PER YEAR!!
 We know this sounds too good to be true, however, we assure you it is true.
 Prior to the enactment of the National Health Insurance Act in 2003 people were asked to pay “before” a doctor saw them, and not just for emergencies but EVERY point of service.
 It was known as the “Cash and Carry” system.
 This still holds true for those not able to pay into the plan.

 Today the most popular category of health insurance in Ghana, and the one that we support, is the district mutual health insurance plan/public health care.
 This plan is “operational” in every district in Ghana.
 Apart from premiums paid by members, the district receives regular funding from the central government.
-Every Ghanaian worker pays 2 1⁄2 percent of social security contributions into the fund and a VAT, value added tax, rate in Ghana also has a 2 1⁄2 percentage component that goes into the fund.
+Every Ghanaian worker pays 2 ½ percent of social security contributions into the fund and a VAT, value added tax, rate in Ghana also has a 2 ½ percentage component that goes into the fund.
 Each resident is eligible (for coverage) under this plan regardless of prior health condition.
-After registering there is a two month administrative processing period.
+After registering there is a two-month administrative processing period.
 Certainly there is a real need for this type of insurance to become accessible to the people who are too poor to pay the insurance premiums.
 Presently only 54% of Ghanaians are registered.
 In the first year of our project (2010– 2011), thanks to your generosity, we were able to provide health care insurance for 473 individuals.
-In 2015, thanks to our parishioners and the profits of Fair Trade sales, we sponsored 63 children, 121 adults, and 116 families for a grand total of 648!
+In 2019, thanks to the generosity of our parishioners and your support of Fair Trade sales, we sponsored 79 children, 35 adults and 109 families for a grand total of 550!